fieldrndservices/labpack-c/README.md

 8. Browse to the workspace directory for NI Eclipse to populate the _Directory:_ field.
 Leave all other fields as the defaults.
 Click the _Next >_ button.
 A new page will appear.
 9. Select the `Import existing projects` radio button from the options under the _Wizard for project import_ section.
 Click the _Next >_ button.
 A new page will appear.
 10. Click the _Finish_ button.
 No changes are needed on the _Import Projects_ page.
 A new `labpack-c` project should appear in the _Project Explorer_.
+11. Click the _Build_ toolbar button (icon is a small hammer) to build the NI Linux RT x86_64-based shared object (so).
-11. Right-click on the project in the _Project Explorer_ and select `Build Project` from the context menu that appears.
-This will build the shared object library for the NI Linux RT x86_64 target.
+12. Click the drop-down menu next to the _Build_ toolbar button and select the `ARM` build configuration.
+This will build the NI Linux RT ARM-based shared object (so).

 Note, steps 3-10 only need to be done once to setup the project.
-The `liblabpack-rt.so` will be located in the `Debug` folder under the project's root folder inside the Eclipse workspace folder.
-A "release" build can be completed by setting the active build configuration to `Release`.
+The `liblabpack-rt.so` will be located in the `x86_64` folder under the project's root folder inside the Eclipse workspace folder, and the `liblabpack-arm-rt.so` will be located in the `ARM` folder under the project's root folder inside the Eclipse workspace folder.

 ## Tests